HoRaMusic/RadioMusic-ComplexVCO/README.md

 What is Complex VCO V0.1?

 It is an alternative firmware for the music thing modular "radio music" or "chord organ" module.
-This used a teensy 3.1 and the complex oscillator code is made with the vult transcompiler just like our complex oscillator developed for VCV rack: hora-music.com
+This used a teensy 3.1 and the complex oscillator code is made with the vult transcompiler just like complex oscillator developed for VCV rack by "hora music".
+More on https://www.hora-music.com

 Concerning the 1V/oct CV input: